srinath4223/url_shortener/README.md

 # url_shortener
 This is a url_shortener created using the flask framework.
 To run this web application python & pip ust be installed.
-Run the application by creating a project directory shuc serves as a virtual enviroment for the libraries needed.Execute the below commands.
+Run the application by creating a project directory which  serves as a virtual enviroment for the libraries needed.
+Execute the below commands.

 ```sh